geeksgod/CTGAN-CICIDS2017-FedIDS/readme.md

 * **Description:** The dataset contains benign network traffic and up-to-date, realistic cyberattacks (such as DDoS, Brute Force, XSS, and Infiltration) captured over a 5-day period.
 It is provided in both raw packet capture (pcap) format and pre-processed CSV format containing calculated network flow features.

 ### Run the CTGAN
-1. Upload dataset to you google driver
+1. Upload dataset to you google drive
 2. Run CTGAN > 600epochCTGAN.ipnyb file in google collab

 ### Run the FED-IDS